konpyutaika/nifikop/site/website/versioned_docs/version-v1.1.0/3_manage_nifi/1_manage_clusters/2_cluster_scaling/1_scaling_mechanism.md

         containerPort: 10000
 ```

-2. Apply the new `NifiCluster` configuration :
+2. Apply the new `NifiCluster` configuration:

 ```sh
 kubectl -n nifi apply -f config/samples/simplenificluster.yaml
 ```

-3. You can follow the node's action step status in the `NifiCluster.Status` description :
+3. You can follow the node's action step status in the `NifiCluster.Status` description:

 ```console
 kubectl describe nificluster simplenifi